 - Renovate climbers by hard pruning to 60cm (2ft) from the ground in early spring.
 Thin out vigorous re-growth and tie in the new shots.

 - Prune deciduous shrubs after flowering in late spring or summer.
 Remove old and weak stems to stimulate new from the base.
 Shorten about one in three older branches, cutting to a new, upright shoot.
 Renovate by hard pruning to framework of older branches in late winter or early spring.

 - Trim evergreen shrubs used for hedging, three times between spring and autumn.
 Renovate by pruning to within 15cm (6in) of the ground in early spring.

 Honeysuckle vines are easy to transplant and should be transplanted in early spring, before the plant begins to grow.
-Because honeysuckle is a tough and sturdy plant, it should easily withstand the transplant process and return to grow in its new area when the next growing season begins in the spring.
+Honeysuckle is a tough and sturdy plant and it should easily withstand the transplanting process.

 - Choose a new place for the honeysuckle that has rich, moist, well-draining soil – you need a place that receives full or partial sun and has something for the honeysuckle to grow on.